How to Use Emojis and Special Characters in Your Subject Line or Preheader Text

 In an email client, the subject line is treated a little differently than the body.
 It is treated more like a text field than an HTML field.
 It cannot be styled with HTML tags like`<strong>` or `<em>`.
 But unlike in a plain text email, special characters (such as emojis, em-dashes, etc.) can be pasted in.

 Emoji usage in email has exploded in recent years, and for good reason.
 They can help to break up lines of text and bring a brand’s personality to the inbox.
-Emojis may even help to drive open rates by drawing attention to the subject line.
+Emojis may even help to increase open rates by drawing attention to the subject line.
 A/B testing subject lines with and without emojis to see which leads to better open rates, engagement, etc. is a use case that may apply to your brand marketing strategy.

 What could go wrong?